AngleProtocol/angle-docs/concepts/hedging-agents/README.md

 ![](../../.gitbook/assets/haentry.jpg)

-Let' say HAs come to the protocol with 1 wETH and open a 2 wETH poisition (hedging the protocol against the changes in price of these 2 wETH).
+Let' say a HA comes to the protocol with 1 wETH and opens a 2 wETH poisition (hedging the protocol against the changes in price of these 2 wETH).
 If the transaction fees are 0.3%, then the protocol considers that the HA has a margin of (1 - (0.003 x 2)) = 0,994 wETH for a position of 2 wETH.

 ### Exit Transaction Fees